AshmitaBarthwal/Online-Compiler/README.md

  6 View the output in the output textarea.<br>

 ## Contributions-
  Contributions are welcome!
-If you have suggestions for improving the functioning, features and working  please follow these guidelines:
+If you have suggestions for improving the functioning, features and working  please follow these guidelines:<br>

--Fork the repository.
+-Fork the repository.<br>
--Create a new branch (git checkout -b feature/improvement).
+-Create a new branch (git checkout -b feature/improvement).<br>
--Make your changes.
+-Make your changes.<br>
--Commit your changes (git commit -am 'Add feature/improvement').
+-Commit your changes (git commit -am 'Add feature/improvement').<br>
--Push to the branch (git push origin feature/improvement).
+-Push to the branch (git push origin feature/improvement).<br>
--Create a new Pull Request.
+-Create a new Pull Request.<br>